-To address migration needs, you can download your entire mailbox approximately 3 times per month.Effects
+To address migration needs, you can download your entire mailbox about 3 times per month.Effects

 When trying to access a suspended account, you receive an error message on the sign in page.
-The suspension typically lasts for one hour but can last as long as 24 hours.
-A user can access and use the account again after the end of this suspension period, at which time the bandwidth limit is automatically reset.
+The suspension typically lasts for one hour but can last up to 24 hours.
+A user can access and use the account again after the end of the suspension period, at which time the bandwidth limit is automatically reset.

 Migrations or bulk operations using IMAP

 Avoid large copy/paste or drag/drop operations when using IMAP.

 - If you're migrating, use a supported migration option and avoid using IMAP to upload messages.

 Some email clients may retry failed actions again and again until they use up the account's bandwidth allowance.
 Try to recreate the profile or sync relationship on all IMAP clients to make sure that they aren't retrying any pending actions.

 Reduce email label counts

 Reducing the total number of labels in Gmail and the number of labels applied to each email lowers the number of folders and emails your Google account needs to transfer to your email client.
 We recommend using no more than 500 labels.

 Use other resources to transfer and share files

 Try an alternative to email when sharing many large files at the same time.
-Use other Google resources, such as Drive, Sites, Picasa, and YouTube, to reduce the risk of your email account using excessive bandwidth.
+Use other Google resources, such as Drive, Sites, Google Photos, and YouTube to reduce the risk of your email account using excessive bandwidth.

 IMAP bandwidth limits

 These items apply to any application that uses IMAP to synchronize email with Gmail, including common email clients, backup tools, and BlackBerry® Internet Service (BIS).
 Other sync methods count against the sync bandwidth limits.